Eugenio2192/d3-inaction-alpinejs/README.md

-# Excercise 8 from book D3.js in action using Alpine.js
+# Excercise from chapter 8 of book D3.js in action using Alpine.js

  This is my take on this excercise using fasthtml and alpine.js.